 Stoats and weasels are not the same sizes or weight.
 Stoats are longer and heavier than a weasel.

-The two animals have a close resemblance in their coat color, and also in the size of the tail.
-However, the stoat is slightly different because they generally have a dark-coloured tip on the tail.
+The two animals have a close resemblance in their coat color and the tail’s size.
+However, the stoat is slightly different because they generally have a dark-colored tip on the tail.
 One other difference is that the weasel has a longer tail than a stoat.

-These two animals share the same breeding season, but they are not the same in regards to their reproductive behavior.
+These two animals share the same breeding season, but they are not the same in their reproductive behavior.

-Stoats and weasels are both likely to mate between the months of April and July.
+Stoats and weasels are both likely to mate between April and July.
 The main difference between the two is in their gestation period.

 Female stoats are expected to carry their young ones for the better part of the year, and the pregnancy can last up to 280 days.